KTajerbashi/CleanArchitecture.AngularHost/README.md

 - Visual Studio 2022 (17.9+) with the **.NET Aspire workload** installed
 - .NET SDK (matching the solution's target version)
 - Node.js (for the Angular build)
-- SQL Server (local or containerized)
+- SQL Server (local, containerized, or via `docker compose`)
+- Docker & Docker Compose (only needed for the containerized run)

 ### Run with Visual Studio
 1. Clone the repository and open `AngularApp.slnx` in Visual Studio